 Zucchini fritters mean summer!

-Summer means widely available delicious, fresh in-season produce.
-So many lovely ripe vegetables fill the farmer's markets and grocery stores.
+Summer means widely available delicious, fresh, in-season produce.
+So many lovely ripe vegetables fill the farmer’s markets and grocery stores.
 Someone once said food tastes better when eaten outdoors.
 It is true.
-Hanging out on my porch, sharing delicious food with friends and family is how I am most happy.
+Hanging out on my porch, and sharing delicious food with friends and family is how I am most happy.

 Among my favorite vegetables to cook is zucchini.
 It is light, versatile, and delicious.
 I use zucchini *or summer squash) in lots of recipes: boureki pie,gemista (stuffed vegetables), briam (greek ratatouille), etc.